 By the 1970s Guy had started his own publishing company and discovered Chris de Burg.
 Elected to the Board of BASCA, he served as Chair for 12 years.
 Guy co-founded British Music Rights (now known as UK Music) in order to lobby Government on behalf of the Copyright community.
 A PRS Board member for 20 years, Guy was Chair from 2011 to 2017.
 In 2005 he was awarded an OBE for services to music.
 Guy has been Chair of the Mayor’s Music Fund; is a Trustee of the National Youth Jazz Collection and The Lowde Music Trust and is Patron of the Nathan Timothy Songwriting Charity.

 As the lead singer and lyricist of elbow for over 25 years and counting, renowned DJ for 6 Music and solo artist, Guy Garvey has become a driving force in UK culture.
 Alongside his 'best mates' elbow, Guy is the co-recipient of a BRIT Award, the Mercury Music Prize and three Ivor Novello Awards, the most recent for ‘Magnificent (She Says)’ from their UK Number One album, ‘Little Fictions’.
-Guy has also been awarded an honorary degree from the University of Manchester for his work in the arts and was recently made a visiting professor at Manchester Metropolitan University.
+Guy has also been awarded an honorary degree from Manchester Metropolitan University for his work in the arts and was recently made a visiting professor there also.

 A hugely inspirational creator, he has championed a host of established and grassroots artists through his 6 Music radio show, which continues to shine a spotlight on a diverse range of musical genres.
 In addition Guy has collaborated with, amongst others, Massive Attack and Craig Armstrong and co-written and performed soundtracks for TV and film.

 This award is presented in association with PPL.